jonnonz1/nz-statute-book/acts/public/2009/criminal-proceeds-recovery-act-2009.md

 (2) The circumstances the Court may have regard to under subsection (1) include, without limitation,— (a) the use that is ordinarily made, or was intended to be made, of the property that is, or is proposed to be, the subject of the civil forfeiture order; and
-  (b) the nature and extent of any person’s interest in the property; and (c) the degree, if any, to which the person had knowledge of the significant criminal activity to which the property relates; and
+  (b) the nature and extent of any person’s interest in the property; and (c) the degree, if any, to which the person had knowledge of any significant criminal activity to which the civil forfeiture order or proposed civil forfeiture order relates; and
-  (d) the circumstances of the significant criminal activity to which the property or order relates.
+  (d) the circumstances of any significant criminal activity to which the civil forfeiture order or proposed civil forfeiture order relates.

 ### 68 Matters associated with relief from civil forfeiture order when interest severable
 If the High Court grants relief from a civil forfeiture order under section 66 or 67 in respect of a severable interest it must,—